swcarpentry/python-novice-inflammation/pages/07-errors.md

 </code></pre></div>

 By default, one tab is equivalent to eight spaces, so the only way to mix tabs and spaces is to make it look like this!
-In general, is is better to just **never use tabs** and **always use spaces**, because it can make things very confusing.
+In general, is is better to just never use tabs and always use spaces, because it can make things very confusing.

 <pre class="in"><code>def some_function():